LabeliaLabs/distributed-learning-contributivity/README.md

 $ pip install mplc
 ```

-This installs the last packaged version on pypi.
+This installs the last packaged version on PyPI.
 If the installation fails on your platform, please open an issue to let us know.

 ##### Build from Source